emmett-framework/emmett/docs/dal/connecting.md

 app.config_from_yaml('db.yml', 'db')
 ```

-where the first parameter is the filename and the second is the attribute to set in the application config.
+where the first parameter is the filename and the second is the attribute to be set in the application config.

 ### Passing explicit config to DAL